Lewis F. Powell Jr.: Powell Memorandum, 1971

 Powell argued, "The most disquieting voices joining the chorus of criticism came from perfectly respectable elements of society: from the college campus, the pulpit, the media, the intellectual and literary journals, the arts and sciences, and from politicians."
 In the memorandum, Powell advocated "constant surveillance" of textbook and television content, as well as a purge of left-wing elements.
 He named consumer advocate Nader as the chief antagonist of American business.
 Powell urged conservatives to undertake a sustained media-outreach program, including funding neoliberal scholars, publishing books, papers, popular magazines, and scholarly journals, and influencing public opinion.

 This memo foreshadowed a number of Powell's court opinions, especially First National Bank of Boston v.
 Bellotti, which shifted the direction of First Amendment law by declaring that corporate financial influence of elections by independent expenditures should be protected with the same vigor as individual political speech.
 Much of the future Court opinion in Citizens United v.
 Federal Election Commission relied on the same arguments raised in Bellotti.

-Although written confidentially for Sydnor at the Chamber of Commerce, it was discovered by Washington Post columnist Jack Anderson, who reported on its content a year later (after Powell had joined the Supreme Court).
+Although written confidentially for Sydnor at the Chamber of Commerce, it was discovered by Jack Anderson, a columnist with The Washington Post, who reported on its content a year later, after Powell had joined the Supreme Court.
 Anderson alleged that Powell was trying to undermine the democratic system; however, in terms of business's view of itself in relation to government and public interest groups, the memo could be alternatively read to simply convey conventional thinking among businessmen at the time.
-The explicit goal of the memo was not to destroy democracy, though its emphasis on political institution-building as a concentration of big business power, particularly updating the Chamber's efforts to influence federal policy, has had that effect.
+The explicit goal of the memo was not to destroy democracy, though its emphasis on political institution-building as a concentration of big business power, particularly updating the Chamber's efforts to influence federal policy, has reportedly had that effect.
 Here, it was a major force in motivating the Chamber and other groups to modernize their efforts to lobby the federal government.
 Following the memo's directives, conservative foundations greatly increased, pouring money into think-tanks.
-This rise of conservative philanthropy led to the conservative intellectual movement and its increasing influence over mainstream political discourse, starting in the 1970s and 1980s, and due chiefly to the works of the American Enterprise Institute and the Heritage Foundation.
+This rise of conservative lobbying led to the conservative intellectual movement and its increasing influence over mainstream political discourse, starting in the 1970s and 1980s, and due chiefly to the works of the American Enterprise Institute and the Heritage Foundation.

-Copies of the memorandum and related materials are currently available at the Scholarly Commons website of the Washington and Lee University School of Law.
+During the 2024 presidential election season, the Powell memo was called out as the basis for the Heritage Foundation's audacious and wide-reaching Project 2025 agenda for their hoped-for next Republican administration.